AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ManyBodyWavefunctions.md

 (We will frequently switch between the wavefunction $\varphi(\mathbf{x})$ and bra-ket notation $\ket{\varphi}$.
 In the latter notation the product wavefunction in \eqref{quantum_statistics_ProductWavefunction} is written $\ket{\varphi_{1}}\ket{\varphi_{2}}$)

-A general state will be expressed as a superposition of such states, of course.
+Such states are called __product states__.
+A general state will be expressed as a superposition of product states: they are special states which provide a frequently convenient basis.

 As we've just discussed, however, we should really be dealing with a totally symmetric or totally antisymmetric wavefunction, depending on whether our identical particles are bosons or fermions.
 To write these down we introduce the operators of _symmetrization_ and _antisymmetrization_

 $$
  \label{quantum_statistics_SymAntisym}